sorfbourt/lab-express-drones-ejs/README.md

 Steps you should follow in this iteration:

-1. Under each drone information on the `list.hbs`, add a link to the edit page (pointing to the `/drones/<oneDroneId>/edit`).
+1. Under each drone information on the `list.ejs`, add a link to the edit page (pointing to the `/drones/<oneDroneId>/edit`).
 When clicked, the link should take you to the 404 page (still), but the URL should have a format similar to this one: `/drones/123Hgt5y4500Ux8/edit`.
-2. Find the `/drones/:id/edit` GET route in `routes/drones.js` and render the `drones/update-form.hbs` view.
+2. Find the `/drones/:id/edit` GET route in `routes/drones.js` and render the `drones/update-form.ejs` view.
 Make sure you get the right drone from the database using the available `id` (_hint_: `.findById()`) and pass the drone object to the view.
-3. The `update-form.hbs` should have the pre-filled form with the values of the previously passed drone object.
+3. The `update-form.ejs` should have the pre-filled form with the values of the previously passed drone object.
 4. Locate the `/drones/:id/edit` POST route in `routes/drones.js` and using `req.body` get all the info user submitted through the form.
 Use this info to update the existing drone in the database.
 Make sure you redirect to `/drones` if the new drone is successfully updated.
 If there is an error, render again the view so the user can try again to update a drone. (_Hint_: You can use `.findByIdAndUpdate()` Mongoose method.)

 <br>